 Cut the Clutter: A Simple Organization Plan for a Clean and Tidy Home

-With summer weather set to "scorch" these days, it's time for an energy-saving tune up for your refrigerator and freezer.
+With power bills on the rise--and hot weather just around the corner--it's time for an energy-saving tune up for your refrigerator and freezer.

 Try these tips to minimize energy use and save money on groceries: